Meet Denver Water's executive leadership team.

 Chief Internal Auditor

-Internal Audit reports to the Board directly and to the CEO/Manager administratively.
-This structure allows Internal Audit to provide independent and objective assurance and consulting services to Denver Water, per the Internal Audit Charter).
+The Internal Audit Activity reports directly to the Board of Commissioners and administratively to the CEO/Manager.
+This structure allows Internal Audit to provide independent and objective assurance and consulting services to Denver Water, as indicated in the Internal Audit Charter.
 Internal Audit conducts audit engagements that review and evaluate whether appropriate risk management, governance and internal control procedures are in place and functioning.
-Owing to its unique position in the organization, Internal Audit provides advice and recommendations to improve internal control, but it is not permitted to make operational or policy decisions.
+Owing to its unique position in the organization, Internal Audit provides advice and recommendations to improve internal controls but is not permitted to make operational or policy decisions.

-Each year, Internal Audit works closely with the Board and management to develop an internal audit plan, which follows a structured audit planning process.
-These audits are scheduled and executed throughout the year, following the internal audit process.
+Each year, Internal Audit works closely with the Board of Commissioners and Denver Water’s management to develop an internal audit plan, which follows a structured audit planning process.
+These engagements are scheduled and executed throughout the year, following the internal audit process.

 Learn more about Denver Water's internal audit planning and processes: